hyperledger/besu-docs/docs/Concepts/Node-Keys.md

 ## Node public key

 The node public key displays in the log after starting Besu.
-Also refered to as the node ID, the node public key forms part the enode URL for a node.
+Also refered to as the node ID, the node public key forms part of the enode URL for a node.

 You can export the node public key, either to standard output or to a specified file, using the [`public-key export`](../Reference/CLI/CLI-Subcommands.md#public-key) subcommand.